 Nothing about this post is new.
 The relentless pressure to, if not look 25, then at least be seen to be working at it continues.
 It is, of course, behavioural control which if we worked together, would lose it’s power.
 So let’s work together on this one.

-It’s one thing for women my age who are endlessly targeted with before and after images (like the overused ad featuring the woman above) of what one sort of filler or another can do to change our features, it’s quite another when the women targeted are even younger, and from what I can see in the younger women I know, they are succumbing to the pressure in alarming numbers.
+It’s one thing for women my age who are endlessly targeted with before and after images of what one sort of filler or another can do to change our features, it’s quite another when the women targeted are even younger, and from what I can see in the younger women I know, they are succumbing to the pressure in alarming numbers.
 When you’re my age-ish the issue is primarily one of employability.
 Does having a few lines and gray hair signal your thinking is beyond value?
 That seems to be the inference.
 (Though it does make me wonder why so many male CEOs and board directors are well into their 5th, 6th and even 7th decades.)
 I’m fighting the resistance there and we’ll hope I will succeed in overcoming the oppressors.
 If romance is what you’re after then any potential mate who defines him/herself by the age of their partner has issues and that sounds a bit exhausting at my stage of the game.
 I’d rather shovel some snow.
 That’s where I stand but I largely stand alone when it comes to naturally graying hair, and a naturally ageing face.
 I can’t really fathom the energy and expense required to be in your 50’s and have to try to look even 45.
 It would be a fulltime job for me.

 When women in their 30’s and 40’s are choosing intervention to change the nature of their lovely faces, that’s a worrisome thing.
 Let’s face it, a woman’s 20’s are not the easiest time, and here’s just a sample: